 The Original Southern Sugar Pear, dripping sweet in the August heat.
 Introduced by the Tennessee Agricultural Experiment Station in 1954 as a cross of Garber x Anjou.
 Ayers combines exceptional disease resistance and reliability with extra-heavy yields of sugary-sweet dessert pears.
 Pears mature early to a medium size with bright yellow, flushed pink skin and contain buttery, melting, extra-sweet sub-acid flesh with virtually no grit.
-Excellent choice for Southern/Mid-Atlantic growers, local market growers, and organic growers.
+Great performance for Southern/Mid-Atlantic growers, yet also extremely cold hardy, succeeding in Danville, Vermont.
+A great choice for local market growers and organic growers.
 Resistant to fire-blight.
 Early pears like Ayers do not keep.

 All of our pear trees are FIELD-GROWN for high-quality and have excellent, robust, natural root systems.